Background and Challenge

 Approach and Recommendations

-L.E.K. first conducted a rigorous diagnostic of the chain’s store portfolio to identify core drivers of performance, such as local market demographics and spending behavior, competitive dynamics, restaurant location and size, market share/store concentration, labor turnover, menu and pricing variances, and strength of business by day- and week-part, among others.
-L.E.K. also evaluated how performance was impacted when a new competitor entered the market, and specifically which competing brands presented the greatest risks.
+We first conducted a rigorous diagnostic of the chain’s store portfolio to identify core drivers of performance, such as local market demographics and spending behavior, competitive dynamics, restaurant location and size, market share/store concentration, labor turnover, menu and pricing variances, and strength of business by day- and week-part, among others.
+We also evaluated how performance was impacted when a new competitor entered the market, and specifically which competing brands presented the greatest risks.

 - Who is the core consumer?